orstavik/JoiEvents/docs/1d2_composedEvents/6_Pattern_BounceEvent.md

 But, there are a few subtle differences that make sense.

-1. `stopPropagation()` on elements in upper DOM contexts can no longer "torpedo" and silence an event *before* an event listener inside the web component has had a chance to listen for it.
+1. `stopPropagation()` from event listeners in the capture phase in upper DOM contexts can no longer "torpedo" and silence an event *before* an event listener inside the web component has had a chance to listen for it.
 This is a double-edged sword:
    * On one side, it means that within the web component, you can be certain that you will be notified of any events when you listen for it, but
    * On the other side, this robs the outer context of its ability to use `stopPropagation()` calls in `capture` phase event listeners above an inner web component to stop the web component from doing something.